Analysis | Trump’s effort to retain power is powered by inaccurate and nonsensical jargon

 Reader: Stop eating the mushrooms.

 McEnany undoubtedly knew that people much better at statistics than she is had already spent most of the day laughing about this quadrillion thing.
-But she and her boss are hoping that Hannity viewers will credulously hear “15 zeros” and “Z-score” and nod and think, that sounds legit.
+But she and her boss are hoping that Hannity viewers will credulously hear “15 zeros” and “Z-score” and nod and think that it sounds legit.
 And many of them will.

-Over and over, we see this tactic, so much so that I’ve already written about this once before, although without mentioning anyone’s T-shirts.
+Over and over we see this tactic, so much so that I’ve already written about this once before, although without mentioning anyone’s T-shirts.

-For another example, McEnany and Hannity also talked about the affidavits the campaign had obtained, sworn statements — offered under penalty of perjury!!!!, Trump allies will note breathlessly — that document perceived improprieties in vote-counting and other aspects of the campaign.
+For another example, McEnany and Hannity also talked about the affidavits the campaign had obtained, sworn statements — offered under penalty of “perjury!!!!”
+Trump allies will note breathlessly — that document perceived improprieties in vote-counting and other aspects of the campaign.
 The existence of these affidavits is intentionally blurred into a claim that they constitute credible, useful evidence.
 Why, these individuals swore under oath!
 That’s proof of fraud!

 In the immortal words of Jules Winnfield: Allow me to retort!